alercah/rado/lang.md

 declaration declares both the type name and the names of each value in the surrounding scope.

-Enums cannot be replaced, but can be deleted or modified.
+Enums can be overridden.
 When modifying an enum declaration, new values can be declared and old values deleted.
-Deleting an enumerator also deletes all its values.
+Deleting an enumerator also deletes all its values, and replacing it is the same as declaring new values and deleting those that don't appear in the replacement. ones.
 Deleted enum values can still be referred to in `match` arms; they simply cannot be matched.

 ### Template Declaration